In this post:

 Corporate volunteering programs bring a structure to the type of volunteering that fits best with your business, its people, and the employee purpose program you’re developing.

 Your plan should aim to tie preferences together and offer corporate volunteering opportunities that are interesting and attainable for all employees.

 What are the benefits of employee volunteer programs to companies?

 The truth is, there are so many benefits to a corporate volunteering program it can be hard to pin them down into one article.
 But, for the sake of building a business case for your employee volunteering strategy, here are some standouts.

 Deloitte found, nearly two-thirds of Gen Y employees prefer employers that let them volunteer skills.
 Simultaneously, 83% of Gen Z candidates say a company’s commitment to diversity and inclusion is essential when selecting their next employer.

-Your volunteering program can help lift your employer reputation and and competitive hiring position to better appeal to those candidates looking for purpose-driven companies.
+Your corporate volunteer program can help lift your employer reputation and competitive hiring position to better appeal to those candidates looking for purpose-driven companies.